The Medical Physics Group at the Department of Medical Physics and Acoustics, University of Oldenburg, Germany, seeks a motivated

 The Medical Physics group is part of the Department of Medical Physics and Acoustics and offers an international scientific environment as well as access to world-class research facilities.
 For more information about the group and the department see https://www.uol.de/medi/ and https://www.uni-oldenburg.de/en/mediphysics-acoustics/.

-Applicants for the position must hold an academic university degree (master or equivalent) in physics, engineering, hearing technology & audiology or a related discipline.
-Furthermore, applicants must have a solid background in at least one of the following fields: automatic speech recognition, speech and audio processing, auditory perception, or machine learning.
-A strong interest in interdisciplinary application-oriented work, familiarity with scientific tools and programming languages such as MATLAB and GNU/Linux, and good spoken and written English language skills are expected.
+Applicants for the position must hold an academic university degree (master or equivalent) in physics, hearing technology & audiology, engineering, computer science, or a related discipline.
+Applicants should have solid knowledge in at least one of the following fields: psychoacoustics, audio technology, virtual reality, acoustics, multimodal interaction, speech and audio signal processing.
+A strong interest in interdisciplinary application-oriented work, familiarity with scientific tools and programming languages such as MATLAB, Python, C/C++, and ideally computer game engines, e.g., Unreal Engine, Unity, as well as good spoken and written English language skills are expected.
 Furthermore, candidates should have at least some basic German language skills or should acquire them during the first 6 months.

 The University of Oldenburg is dedicated to increase the percentage of female employees in the field of science.
 Therefore, female candidates are strongly encouraged to apply.
 In accordance to § 21 Section 3 NHG, female candidates with equal qualifications will be preferentially considered.
 Applicants with disabilities will be given preference in case of equal qualification.